Glossary of Rubber and Sealing Terms

 abrasion: the surface loss of a material due to frictional forces.

-age resistance: the ability of a material to resist deterioration caused by ageing.
+age resistance: the ability of a material to resist deterioration caused by aging.

 aging: the irreversible change of material properties during exposure to a deteriorating environment, for a specified time interval.